darwinanddavis/DataPortfolio/coding_club.md

 ******

 <br>
-## Individual-based model of game theory behaviour with full energy and mass conservation
+## Individual-based model of closed predator-prey system using game theory rules with full energy and mass conservation

 ### Location